 You can jazz it up by serving a slice with a spoonful of warm, delicious caramel pecan topping.
 There’s no pie that deserves “Queen Bee” status more!

-1. Mix eggs and pumpkin, then sugar and spices.
-Beat the eggs and canned pumpkin puree together.
+Combine: Beat the eggs and canned pumpkin puree together.
 In a separate bowl, combine the sugar, cinnamon, salt, ginger and cloves, and add to the pumpkin mixture.

-2. Gradually stir in evaporated milk.
-Evaporated milk could be substituted with half and half or cream.
+Add Evaporated Milk: Evaporated milk could be substituted with half and half or cream.

-Make Ahead, storing, and freezing:
+Make Ahead, Storing, and Freezing Instructions:

 - Lemon Sour Cream Pie